 About the Memory Drawing Site

 The memory drawing site is an additional resource to help guide you along the journey of regular memory drawing practice.
-Consider it a supplement to the book and upcoming online course (more about that in the near future).
+Consider it a supplement to the book.
 The site contains an ever-growing collection of articles about the practice of memory drawing, its history, as well as forming and maintaining the daily habit.

 Memory Drawing Prompts